This Jataka tale illustrates the perfection of character of generosity (dana).

 It was thirty leagues to his uncle’s city, Ceta, but the gods shortened the journey so the Bodhisatta arrived before nightfall that same day.
 The royal family came to greet him, suspecting he had fled from defeat in a battle since he had no army, carriage, or horses.
 He told them his true tale of woe and they asked him to stay and be their new king, but he refused.
 The Bodhisatta wouldn’t even enter the city proper, only resting in a room at the city gate, so as not to create any conflict between the two kingdoms.

 After a day of rest, they set out again toward the Himalayas.
-Sixty thousand nobles accompanied the Bodhisatta to the edge of the forest to see them off.
-The Bodhisatta arrived at Vamka in just two days, rather than weeks, due to more divine assistance.
-Just before they arrived, Indra noticed what had happened, so he sent Vissakamma, heaven’s chief architect, to build the family a home with covered walkways and a lush garden, and he also drove away all animals that make harsh sounds.
+Sixty thousand nobles accompanied the Bodhisatta to the edge of the forest to see him off.
+The Bodhisatta reached Vamka in just two days, rather than weeks, due to more divine assistance.
+Just before they arrived, Indra noticed what had happened, so he sent Vissakamma, heaven’s chief builder, to build the family a home with covered walkways and a lush garden, and he also drove away all animals that make harsh sounds.

 The Bodhisatta and his family put on ascetic’s clothes and began their new lives, the Bodhisatta living in one room and his wife and children in another.
 The Bodhisatta made Maddi promise not to approach him at night (as ascetics, they must stay chaste) and she made him promise to let her be the one to go out into the forest to gather fruits and roots.
 She was in no danger because the Bodhisatta’s compassion was so strong that all animals living within three leagues of them fell under his influence and ceased killing.